Enomalyy/AI-webcam-mic-input/README.md

 Faster-Whisper Integration: Includes a VAD (Voice Activity Detection) system that records audio only when a specific hand gesture is held, then transcribes it using a quantized Whisper model.  this is awesome.

-Admin Capable: Built to interact with UAC prompts and Task Manager, assuming you grant admin privledges.
-(You should)

 # Installation
 Option 1: Compiled Executable (Recommended)

 Download AIMouse_Final.exe.

 Place it in your desired folder (or Windows Startup folder).

 Run it.
 It will create a settings.json file automatically.

 Option 2: Run from Source

 Clone the repository.

-    Install dependencies:
-    Bash

 Install dependencies: